JoReci2/sysbot/README.md

 # SysBot

 A system automation and management tool that provides a unified interface for connecting to and managing various systems through different protocols.
+Built with Robot Framework integration in mind.

 ## Features

 - **Multi-protocol Support**: SSH, HTTP, WinRM, and more
-- **SSH Tunneling**: Support for nested SSH tunnels
+- **SSH Tunneling**: Support for nested SSH tunnels with automatic management
 - **File Operations**: Execute scripts and retrieve results remotely
 - **Cross-platform**: Support for Linux and Windows systems
-- **Robot Framework Integration**: Built-in support for Robot Framework automation
+- **Robot Framework Integration**: Built-in support for Robot Framework automation with SUITE scope
 - **Type Safety**: Full type hints and static analysis support
+- **Modular Architecture**: Dynamic module loading and discovery
+- **Data Loaders**: Extensible data import system
+- **Connection Management**: Robust session caching and lifecycle management

 ## Installation